-Note – melanomas require much more extensive resection and is not a common general surgical procedure.
+*Melanoma often require much more extensive resection and therefore are not a common general surgical procedure.

 - Once the sterile area has been prepared and the area anaesthetised, plan your elliptical incision, ensuring that the length is at least three times the width